WILA PPN Facebook Group

 The Women in Landscape Architecture PPN has heard that many of our members are interested in a mentorship program.
 On a PPN survey, ASLA asked members to share one essential lesson learned from a mentor (see LAND for a recap of the responses), and many of the answers reflected heartfelt gratitude for a helpful or transformative insight shared.
 Many professionals cite the importance of mentorship at different points in their careers.

 In 2020, the ASLA Mentorship Program launched in conjunction with the announcement of free ASLA membership for students.
-The goal of the program is to foster relationships between students and seasoned professionals that allows both parties to increase their understanding of the many facets of landscape architecture.
+The goal of the program was to foster relationships between students and seasoned professionals that allows both parties to increase their understanding of the many facets of landscape architecture.
+While this mentorship program closed October 2023, ASLA is exploring other avenues to connect ASLA students and emerging professionals with professional members.
+In the meantime, it is highly encouraged to become active in your chapter’s student and emerging professional engagement activities.
+We hope that you found the program worthwhile and made connections that will continue into the future.

 A number of ASLA chapters also have formal mentoring programs and we encourage you to contact your local chapter for information.